USA Researchers Pursuing Early Detection Screening for Pancreatic Cancer; Volunteers Needed

 Researchers now are expanding the sampling pool and need volunteers.
 Specifically, Pannell said, he is looking for people with an immediate, blood relative who has or had been diagnosed with pancreatic cancer; people with pancreatitis or other non-cancer diagnoses of the gastrointestinal system; and people who have been diagnosed with pancreatic cancer but have not yet received treatment or had surgery.
 Pancreatic cancer can follow family lines, especially in cases where there is more than one pancreatic cancer diagnosis in a family.

-People who fit into one of these categories should call Pannell at (251) 445-9860 or email him email@example.com.
+People who fit into one of these categories should call Pannell at (251) 445-9860 or email him at email@example.com.
 The research group is also beginning collaborations with other gastroenterologists and surgical oncologists in the area, including Dr. Marcus Tan at MCI, groups at UAB and beyond.

 “We are hopeful that this research will lead to a commercial test for pancreatic cancer,” Pannell said.
 “If we are successful, the results could be profound.
 The sooner the cancer is detected, the greater chance we have to save lives.”